FatherToast/NaturalAbsorption/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior.

 **Reports**
 If applicable, add links to crash reports (for crashes), game logs (for freezes), and/or configs.
+(For example use pastebin.com)